mmmmtoasty19/kyleb/content/authors/admin/_index.md

 - Visitors
 ---

 I am an Application Specialist at Roche Diagnostics, where I work with customers doing both training and assisting with any issues on their instruments.
 I have picked up a basis in both Python and R in my free time, and my love for numbers is growing.
-I hope to continue to learn more and find a role as a Data Scientist!
+My goal is to keep learning and see where the numbers take me!